 How to Stop Getting Insider Preview Builds on Windows 11 PC

 This tutorial will show you how to stop getting early test versions of Windows 11.
-These are called Insider Preview Builds.
+These are called Insider Preview Builds, which are early test versions of Windows 11.

 What is Windows Insider Program?

-Flighting means you test early versions of Windows 11 before everyone else gets them.
-When you run these test versions and send feedback to Microsoft, you help Microsoft make Windows better.
+Flighting is the term Microsoft uses for testing early versions of Windows 11 before they’re released to everyone.
+Running these test versions and sending feedback helps Microsoft make Windows better.
 Once you registered for the Windows Insider Program, you can run preview builds on as many devices as you want.

 Why Stop Getting Preview Builds?